DavidTorres00/DavidTorres00/README.md

 Fullstack developer specialized in **Flutter** and **Django**, building production mobile apps and backend platforms for government, corporate, and large-scale event clients — native app migration, payment integrations, CFDI/SAT electronic invoicing, real-time QR validation.

 Also building **Cē**, my own digital engineering venture: consulting + in-house products, from architecture to production deployment.
-AI-native workflow — Claude API integrated into products, Claude Code as part of daily engineering.
+AI-native engineering practice — agent-assisted development (Claude Code) built into daily work, from planning to shipping; Claude API integrated directly into products where it earns its cost.

 ---